Marcin Jahn | Dev Notebook

 Aggregate Root

-There will also be an Aggreagate Root - an entry point of an aggregate that “defines” the aggregate as a whole.
-To find out what is an aggregate root, we need to look at individual components and think if the removal of a given component would result in removal of its contained components (cascading delete).
+It’s easy to design Aggreagate Root improperly or not optimally.
+Often we arrive at the valid design iteratively, starting from some initial assumptions.
+As we learn more about the domain (which evolves!), our model will evolve as well.
+One way to find out what is an aggregate root, we need to look at individual components and think if the removal of a given component would result in removal of its contained components (cascading delete).
 If it would, that’s probably an Aggregate Root.

 Aggregate Root is like a central entity that defines it completely.
 It should allow us to keep the whole object in a valid state (enforcing invariants).
-We should access/modify the aggregate only throught the Aggregate Root.
-The root will make sure that the invariants are satisfied.
+It creates a consistency boundary, within which those invariants are enforced.
+Aggregate Root should also have transactional consistency.
+Consistency of things outside of the aggregate is irrelevant.

 A single bounded context or domain may contain a few Aggregate Roots.